wincent/jscodeshift/README.md

 Options:
-   -t FILE, --transform FILE   Path to the transform file  [./transform.js] -c, --cpus                  (all by default) Determines the number of processes started.
+   -t FILE, --transform FILE   Path to the transform file  [./transform.js] --config FILE               Path to a configuration file -c, --cpus                  (all by default) Determines the number of processes started.
    -v, --verbosity             Show more information about the transform process  [0] -d, --dry                   Dry run (no changes are made to files) -p, --print                 Print output, useful for development
 ```

-This passes the source of all passed through the transform module specified
+This passes the source of all passed through the transform module specified with
-with `-t` or `--transform` (defaults to `transform.js` in the current
+`-t` or `--transform` (defaults to `transform.js` in the current directory).
+See
-directory).
-The next section explains the structure of the transform module.
+the "Transform module" section below for an explanation of the structure of the
+transform module.

+## Configuration

+A JSON file containing default options can be passed in to jscodeshift
+using the `--config` option.
+In the absence of a specific `--config` file,
+jscodeshift will look in the following default locations, in this order:

+- `.jscodeshiftrc` in the current working directory
+- `.jscodeshiftrc` in the home directory
+- `/etc/jscodeshiftrc`

+Default options in the config file will be used as though they had been
+specified when invoking the tool, but can be overridden by options explicitly
+passed on the command-line.

 ## Transform module